rkirov/blog/content/posts/incremental_computation.md

    operation to get new outputs.
 1. repeat until there are no more changes.

-This algorithm has no name as it is so simple.
+This algorithm is so simple that it has no name.
 The complexity comes in how to best build the computation graph, especially on top of general programming languages which have no incremental primitives.